Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 Mentimeter is a response tool that allows for the creation of interactive presentations.
 It allows for the creation of polls, quizzes, word clouds and more.
 It is a web-based application that has a free beginning tier, that has limitations on its usage but is available as a paid service (Iona,2018).
 It allows live responses to open questions.

 > Screenshots of the application:
-> Presentation Display             |  Voting Display
+> Mentimeter Presentation Display             |  Mentimeter Voting Display
 > :-------------------------:|:-------------------------:
 > ![Mentimeter](./Docs/../Refrence%20Images/Mentimeter/../../Refrence%20Images/Mentimeter/Menti%20Presentation%202.png) | <img src="./Refrence%20Images/Mentimeter/Menti%20Voting%20Screen.jpg" data-canonical-src="https://gyazo.com/eb5c5741b6a9a16c692170a41a49c858.png" width="400" />